frycodelab/nicegui-component-based/README.md

     }
     ```

-    To change the logo simply replace the logo.png in `app/assets/images/logo.png`
+    To change the logo simply replace the logo.png in `app/assets/images/logo.png`.

-- Option within `main.py` - **use only one/uncomment others**
+- Option within `main.py` - **use only one/uncomment others**:

     ```python
     #For dev